-With 123FormBuilder you can build any type of web form or 123FormBuilder account to build your contact form for free.
+With 123FormBuilder, you can build any type of web form or survey that you can publish anywhere on the Web.
+You just need a form builder account to build your contact form for free.
 And it’s more simple to use than you think.
 With a user-friendly drag & drop editor, you can add the fields that you require and customize them on the spot.
 We even provide a contact form template that will skip you the trouble.
-Just edit it, head over to the settings part and publish it.
+Just edit it, head over to the settings part, and publish it.

 If you’re new to 123FormBuilder and need a quick guide on building your contact form, check out our contact form tutorial guide.
 Once finished with the guide and creating your contact form, return here for the next step.

-So you have your contact form, now you have to publish it in Expression Web.
-In this article, we’ve used Expression Web 4, but the steps should be similar with the previous versions.
+So you have your contact form, now you have to publish it on Expression Web.
+In this article, we’ve used Expression Web 4, but the steps should be similar to the previous versions.

-In your 123FormBuilder form builder account, you’ll notice that there are several publishing options for your contact form.
-Click the Embed tab on the left, to view the available embed options.
-Embedding your contact form in your web page is the way to go, especially if you don’t want to ruin the design of the page.
+In your 123FormBuilder account, you’ll notice that there are several publishing options for your contact form.
+Click the Embed tab on the left to view the available embed options.
+Embedding your contact form on your web page is the way to go, especially if you don’t want to ruin the design of the page.

 Save the file and upload it on your server with FTP or any other client.

-Open the web page on your browser and you should see your contact form as in the example below:
+Open the web page on your browser to check your published form.